fluree/to-do-lists-generator/README.md

 ### Schema

 Once the ledger has been created the next step is to build your schema.
-Schema in Fluree consist of *collections* and *predicates*.
-You can think of *collections* as tables in a relational DB and *predicates* as columns, refer to the [start here](https://docs.flur.ee/docs/1.0.0/getting-started/start-here#overview) section in the docs for a more elaborate explanation.
+Schema in Fluree consist of [*collections*](https://docs.flur.ee/docs/1.0.0/schema/collections) and [*predicates*](https://docs.flur.ee/docs/1.0.0/schema/predicates).

+You can think of *collections* as tables in a relational DB and *predicates* as columns, refer to the [Schema](https://docs.flur.ee/docs/1.0.0/schema/overview) section in the docs for a more elaborate explanation.

 Below is the schema for the to do list generator: